Voted Best TV for Gamers and Films at the TechRadar Choice Awards 2021

 The QN95A doesn’t just look good, it also sounds fantastic thanks to Object Tracking Sound Plus (OTS+), which somehow manages to cram a powerful 4.2.2-channel sound system into the TV’s ultra-slim chassis.
 This is another triumph of industrial design from Samsung, with a minimalist but elegant shape, solid metal stand, and nearly bezel-less screen.

-Given the excellent audio capabilities, it’s a shame there’s no onboard Dolby Atmos decoding, and Samsung’s continued refusal to embrace Dolby Vision remains a source of frustration, but otherwise the only real complaint is a lack of Freeview Play support.
+Given the excellent audio capabilities, it’s a shame there’s no onboard Dolby Atmos decoding for this new Samsung TV, and Samsung’s continued refusal to embrace Dolby Vision remains a source of frustration, but otherwise the only real complaint is a lack of Freeview Play support.
 However, overall this is a superb new model, and successfully lays down the Mini LED gauntlet.

 Price and availability